 - Have a favorite food or special treat (like ice cream, or maybe a nice cup of tea)

 - Play with or touch moldable materials (clay, Play-Doh, kinetic sand, etc.)

 - Explore and utilize different scents (could include candles, perfumes, lotions, etc.)

 - Spend time outside.
 This can engage all of the senses at once, and you might also combine it with other activities like walking, enjoying a garden, or others

 - Walking, either indoors or outdoors

-- If your patient or loved one is limited by distance or physical disability, consider how to adapt to fit their needs.
+- If your patient or loved one is limited by physical disability, consider how to adapt to fit their needs.
 A simple stroll from one room to another or down a hallway can still be beneficial.

 - Playing with musical instruments

 - Using basic exercise equipment (stretch bands, small objects to act as a gentle weight, etc.)

 - Dancing (even if it’s from a chair!)